Gas Heater vs Electric Heater: Which is best?

 Features to consider when buying a gas or electric heater

-When looking to buy a heater for any home, there are a number of factors to consider so you’re weighing up all the potential options for heating.
+When looking to buy an electric or gas heater, there are a number of factors to consider:

-Safety features: Safety features play a huge role when it comes to any appliance, particularly gas and electric heaters.
-Gas heaters – depending on whether they’re flued or unflued – pose some risks associated with excess gas being leaked into a room.
+Safety features: Safety features play a vital role when it comes to using appliances, particularly gas and electric heaters.
+Unserviced or poorly maintained gas heaters may pose a gas-leak risk.
 Electric heaters may pose risks associated with exposed elements or heated surfaces that could cause burns.
-If you have children or pets consider which type of heater may be better suited to your home.
+If you have children or pets, consider which type of heater may be better suited to your home.

-Energy rating: Energy rating could be a huge difference between a bigger energy bill or potentially saving some cash.
-While different types of heaters – both gas and electric – have their individual energy ratings, it’s best to consider which level of rating best suits your needs.
+Energy rating: An appliance’s energy rating could help reduce your power bill.
+While different types of heaters – both gas and electric – have their individual energy ratings it’s best to consider which level of rating best suits your needs.

 Size of the space to heat: If you’re someone who lives in a small apartment or is only looking to heat a single room, then buying a large gas heater may not be the right choice.
-Always consider how big the space is and how the power of a certain type of heater will heat that space.
+Always consider how big the space is and how the power of each heater type will heat that space.

-Installation and portability: If you’re looking for a more permanent heating solution, then installing a gas or electric heater permanently could be the right choice.
-However, if you only need a heater for a shorter period or want to be able to move it around the home then a smaller portable unit may be a better choice.
+Installation and portability: If you’re looking for a more permanent heating solution, installing a fixed gas or electric heater could be the right choice.
+However, if you only need a heater for a short period of time or want to be able to move it around the home, then a smaller portable unit may be a better choice.

 Compare Portable Heaters